maciejskorski/software_engineering/_sources/docker_examples.md

 and so on.
 ```

-The following, more sophisticated, docker file consumes only 66MB
+The following, more sophisticated, docker file consumes only 66 MB
 ```docker
 # build a light Java Runtime Environment tailored to run plantuml
 FROM eclipse-temurin:17-alpine as java_docker